mittko/PojarprotektAPI/README.md

 jdbc:derby://localhost:1527/dbname;create=true
-If you want to connect to an existing database you can use the following string.
+If you want to connect to an existing database you can use the following string. jdbc:derby://localhost:1527/c:\temp\mydatabase

-jdbc:derby://localhost:1527/c:\temp\mydatabase
+To connect to the embedded embedded database you need derby.jar, derbynet.jar, derbyrun.jar and derbytools.jar If you want to connect to an existing embedded database you can use the following string. jdbc:derby:c:\temp\mydatabase

 For example a small Java client might look like the following.
 This assumes that you have already created a schema called a table users with the columns "name" and "number".

 import java.sql.Connection;